skarlekar/smart-quora/README.md

 ![BNA Breakdown](images/bna-breakdown.png)

 ## SmartQuora Process Flow
-Before we understand the parts of the SmartQuora app, it is essential to understand the components of the Hyperledger Composer components.
+Before we understand the parts of the SmartQuora app, it is essential to understand the components of the Hyperledger Composer software components.

 ### Hyperledger Composer Components
-The h

 ## Setup Instructions